MicrosoftDocs/architecture-center/docs/solution-ideas/articles/anomaly-detector-process-content.md

 To explore the cost of running this scenario, see the pre-filled calculator with all of the services.
 To see how the pricing would change for your particular use case, change the appropriate variables to match your expected traffic / data volumes.

-We have provided three sample cost profiles based on the amount of traffic (we assume all images are 100 kb in size):
+We've provided three sample cost profiles based on the amount of traffic (we assume all images are 100 kb in size):

 * [Example calculator][example-pricing]: this pricing example is a calculator with all services in this architecture, except Power BI and custom alerting solution.